A-Kiwams/A-Kiwams/README.md

 - 👯 Team lead and full-stack developer
 - 🔭 Good communicator and a fast learner
 - 🥅 2023 Goals: Seeking new opportunities and contributing to open-source projects
-- ⚡ Fun fact: Love traveling.
+- ⚡ Fun fact: I love traveling.
 Watching sci-fi movies

 ### Connect with me: